Professor Albert Rodger has been reappointed to the Scottish Further and Higher Education Funding Council.

 The Scottish Further and Higher Education Funding Council (SFC) is the national, strategic body that is responsible for funding teaching and learning provision, research and other activities in Scotland's colleges, universities and higher education institutions.

-Professor Rodger has been a board member of the Scottish Funding Council since 2009 and is the chair of the Research and Knowledge Exchange Committee.
+Professor Rodger has been a board member of the Scottish Funding Council since 2009 and is the chair of the Research and Knowledge Exchanged Committee.
 He graduated from the University of Aberdeen with first class honours in engineering and a doctorate of philosophy and has secured international awards for his research into geotechnical dynamics and was awarded the silver medal of The Royal Academy of Engineering.
 He is also a chartered engineer, a Fellow of the Institution of Civil Engineers and a Fellow of the Geological Society of London.

-Professor Rodger said: “I am delighted to have been re-appointed to Board of the Scottish Funding Council.
+Professor Rodger said: “I am delighted to have been re-appointed to the Board of Scottish Funding Council.

 “This is an exciting time to be a member of the Board with so many innovative and transformational developments taking place.
 In the area of research and knowledge exchange, SFC is leading on national developments such as research pooling, the establishment of innovation centres and the creation of a single knowledge exchange organisation for Scotland.
 It is a great privilege to contribute, through my membership of the Board, to developments such as these.”